auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/neurogenesis.md

 > Can we, as adults, grow new neurons?
 Neuroscientist Sandrine Thuret says that we can, and she offers research and practical advice on how we can help our brains better perform neurogenesis—improving mood, increasing memory formation and preventing the decline associated with aging along the way.

 Things that promote neurogenesis:
-- Reservatol (found in red wine, has been shown to promote the survival of these new neurons)
+- Resveratrol (found in red wine, has been shown to promote the survival of these new neurons)
 - Omega 3 fatty acids
 - Calorie restriction (20-30%)
 - Intermittent fasting